 Fish is good for us if we eat the right amounts and kinds but anyone who eats a lot of high-mercury fish can experience negative health effects.
 Some people are just more sensitive to methylmercury for reasons scientists are still trying to understand.
-And unfortunately there is also advice offered by seafood industry representatives that incorrectly interprets the EPA reference dose for mercury that is designed to provide guidance on safe fish consumption levels, with the result that they say you can eat a lot more high-mercury fish than public health experts recommend.
+And unfortunately there is also advice offered by some seafood industry representatives that incorrectly interprets the EPA reference dose for mercury that is designed to provide guidance on safe fish consumption levels, with the result that they say you can eat a lot more high-mercury fish than public health experts recommend.
 With this in mind, you need to be careful where you get your advice.

 Fish low in contaminants is a healthy choice in your diet.
 Use the links below to find the advice that works best for you.

 Fish Advice Resources

 National Geographic's Seafood Decision Guide allows you to sort fish by four factors: sustainability ranking, mercury level, omega-3 fatty acid level, and food chain level.
 After choosing your priorities, you see a list of fish that meet your criteria.
 It's a handy tool for discriminating seafood consumers.

 Environmental Defense Fund’s Seafood Selector offers comprehensive information on the fish and shellfish we love to eat.
 The site includes more species of commercial fish than other sites and includes consideration of mercury levels, provides nutritional content from the USDA as well as sustainability status of each fish.
 The site also offers a sushi guide.